Automotive

 On the production side, Indonesia’s production expansion and development into an automotive hub for the region and beyond will depend heavily on infrastructure development.
 Infrastructure (roads, electricity supply, sea and airports) is a notable weak spot for Indonesian industry.
 Certain infrastructure upgrades will be crucial for the country’s overall capacity.

 Furthermore, companies are facing challenges arising from tariff but especially non-tariff trade barriers (NTB).
 For instance, fuel quality in Indonesia is still not living up to international standards.
 Both high lead contents in gasoline, as well as high sulphur contents in diesel, influence market entry for carmakers as they have to adapt to these local circumstances.
-Moreover, regulatory uncertainties (namely overly short transition periods which are hard for companies to comply with) and a protectionist drive from the government complicate business activities for companies.

 Compliance with the Indonesian National Standards (SNI) has in recent years has also proven to be a burdensome exercise for some foreign businesses.
 The obtainment of the SNI mark and number for a given product often involves complicated testing procedures for which there are few certified facilities.
 Moreover, the application of domestic automotive standards different from international standards can potentially contribute to setting Technical Barriers to Trade (TBT) and non-tariff barriers (NTB).
 These apply to European and Indonesian exports, affecting bilateral trade and creating unnecessary burdens for producers and manufacturers.
 However, the ASEAN initiative to harmonize the regional automotive standards, based on the UN/ECE regulations (implementation of the ASEAN Mutual Recognition Agreement on type approval for automotive products and systems), will facilitate the trade of automotive goods between Indonesia and the international market.
 This harmonization is also expected to have extremely positive impacts on the quality of the local products (especially in terms of environmental and safety standards).